John Inman: Later years, illness and death

 Inman toured Australia, starring in a number of productions including Bedside Manners (2003) and a revival of Are You Being Served?
 (2001) as a stage show at Twelfth Night Theatre, Brisbane.
 In 2004, he made additional television appearances in Doctors and Revolver.

-He lived in a mews house in Little Venice in central London for 30 years.
-On 23 December 2005, Inman entered into a civil partnership at Westminster Register office with his partner of 33 years, Ron Lynch.

 Inman suffered from poor health in his later years.
 He was hospitalised with bronchitis in 1993, and collapsed on stage in 1995.
 He was admitted to Paddington's St Mary's Hospital in 2001 after suffering breathing difficulties and spent three days in intensive care.

 In December 2004, Inman was forced to cancel an appearance in a pantomime as he was suffering from a hepatitis A infection, contracted from contaminated food.

 Inman died early in the morning of 8 March 2007, aged 71, at St Mary's Hospital, Paddington, London, of an infection.
 His body was cremated at Golders Green Crematorium after a funeral on 23 March 2007.

+Personal life

-Inman left nearly his entire estate, valued at more than £2.8 million, to his civil partner Ron Lynch.
+For some thirty years, Inman lived in a mews house in Little Venice, Paddington.
+On 23 December 2005, at the Westminster register office, he entered into a civil partnership with his partner of 33 years, Ron Lynch.
+In his will, he left nearly all of his estate, valued at more than £2.8 million, to Lynch.